Kinlochleven: Ice Factor: The National Ice Climbing Centre

 A major mountain activity centre, the Ice Factor, opened to the public in 2003.
 It was formally opened by Queen Elizabeth and Prince Philip on 5 June 2005.
 It includes the biggest indoor ice climbing wall in the world, the UK's highest indoor articulated rock climbing wall and a competition bouldering wall voted the best in the UK.

 Ice Factor catered for climbers and adventure seekers of all ages and abilities, from beginner to expert.
 In 2010 a new Giant Outdoor Aerial Adventure Course was added.
 Throughout the year Ice Factor also offers bespoke guided days on the local mountains of Glen Coe and Ben Nevis; each winter it ran specialist winter skills and mountaineering courses.
 The centre was also an important staging post on the West Highland Way, providing facilities for walkers, including a bar, sauna and steam room.
 It also had a mountaineers' cafe and a shop stocking gifts and mountaineering and camping equipment.
 Due to its contribution to the local economy it secured several awards, including Visit Scotland Thistle Awards for Tourism Excellence and a Green Apple Award as Best Environmental Business Europe.

 Ice Factor was the base for the Skyline Scotland races in 2016.

-Ice Factor closed in March 2023 following an unpaid rent dispute, but was reported to be set to reopen in September 2023.
+Ice Factor closed in March 2023 following an unpaid rent dispute.
+Plans to reopen in September 2023 came to nothing.
+In September 2025, it was reported that Ice Factor could reopen under a new operator, a community interest company called Point Five, in 2027.